DPDK/dpdk/doc/guides/tools/dts.rst

 Properties
 ~~~~~~~~~~

-The configuration requires listing all the execution environments and nodes
+The configuration requires listing all the test run environments and nodes
 involved in the testing.
 These can be defined with the following mappings:

-``executions``
+``test runs``
    `sequence <https://docs.python.org/3/library/stdtypes.html#sequence-types-list-tuple-range>`_ listing
-   the execution environments.
+   the test run environments.
 Each entry is described as per the following
    `mapping <https://docs.python.org/3/library/stdtypes.html#mapping-types-dict>`_:

    +----------------------------+-------------------------------------------------------------------+